Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: Applications: Tradeoffs between Robustness and Measurement Rate

-\end{theorem} Note that in Theorem \ref{k}, the results rely on the Gaussian width $\mathcal{K}_J$, which is essentially determined by $J$.
-In the remainder of this section we shall focus on the case where $J$ is the $\ell_1$ norm, and demonstrate how to analyze asymptotic performance from Theorem \ref{k}.
-As remarked earlier, the asymptotic analysis of $\mathcal{K}_{\ell_1}$ was carried out by \cite{rudelson} in the study of exact recovery property.
+\end{theorem} Note that in Theorem \ref{k}, the results rely on the Gaussian width $\mathcal{K}_J(n,k)$, which is essentially determined by $J$.
+In the remainder of this subsection we shall analyse the case where $J$ is the $\ell_1$ norm, which then applies to all $F$ satisfying the assumptions in Corollary~\ref{co1} with $p=1$.
+As remarked earlier, the asymptotic analysis of $\mathcal{K}_{\ell_1}(n,k)$ was carried out by \cite{rudelson} in the study of exact recovery property.
 Lemma 4.4 and 4.5 in \cite{rudelson} combined yield the following upper bound on the Gaussian width of $\mathcal{K}_{\ell_1}(n,k)$:

 where